-What could be done constructively apart from considering morality as a factor in education?
+What could be done constructive apart from considering morality as a factor in education?

-Much as nowadays we talk of emotional intelligence, a 'Filboid' drug is yet to be rolled out though no doubt it exists albeit under another name and for another purpose - allowing a seeker after truth to absorb useful lessons in life by undergoing a form of self-improvement through a sensation of a harsh reality, one that as a result imprints itself in memory.
+Much as nowadays we talk of emotional intelligence, a 'Filboid' drug is yet to be rolled out - though no doubt it exists if by another name and purpose - allowing a seeker after truth to absorb useful lessons in life by undergoing a form of self-improvement through a sensation of a harsh reality, one that as a result imprints itself in memory.

 Perhaps an answer lies in hypnosis?
-This could be in an induced trance under laboratory conditions allowing pupils get genuine firsthand experience at first hand of wholesome shock at a gamut of situations perhaps when seeing them on film?
+This could be in an induced trance under laboratory conditions allowing pupils get genuine experience at first hand of a wholesome shock at a gamut of filmed situations.
 This would be a dummy run at scenarios best avoided.